 The existence of asteroids and their particular compositions affect our understanding of how the world originated.
 It may not be irrelevant to note that the Bible, considered by some to encapsulate an understanding that comes from the Creator himself, though most people dismiss the idea, knew about their existence long before 20th-century astronomers became aware of them.
 Isaiah (8th century BC) says there is coming a day of vengeance against the nations, at which time all the host of heaven shall fall like leaves falling to the ground (Isa 34).
 Haggai (6th century BC) says that God will once more shake the heavens and the earth (Hag 2:6, 21, Heb 12:26).
 John (disciple of Jesus) saw a vision in which the Moon became like blood (glowing from asteroid impacts?) and stars fell to the Earth like figs shaken from the tree by a strong wind (Rev 6:12f).
 At the first trumpet blast the Earth was pelted with ‘hail and fire’, burning up a third of the planet’s vegetation (Rev 8).
 At the second, a great burning mountain fell into the sea.
 At the third, another asteroid hit the Earth, poisoning a third of its waters, and at the fifth, yet another.
 Peter says that Earth and all man’s works in it will be destroyed (II Pet 3:10).

-The asteroids in question will not be those between Mars and Jupiter but those much nearer the Earth, waiting for the cosmic equivalent of a strong wind – perhaps a coronal mass ejection – to blow them our way.
+The asteroids in question will not be those between Mars and Jupiter but those much nearer the Earth, like Itokawa or 1-km-wide Ryugu, waiting for the cosmic equivalent of a strong wind – a coronal mass ejection – to blow them our way.
 Let the earth hear, and all that fills it (Isa 34:1).